JakeSteam/blog-programming/_posts/2019-01-22-adding-a-variable-to-both-the-android-manifest-and-build-config.md

     - Manifest
 ---

 Whilst it is possible to set a variable in your `AndroidManifest.xml` using `manifestPlaceholders` and setting the value in your `build.gradle`, it can often be useful to access these values in your code too.
-For example, I recently used this post’s technique to define a deep link path (defined in the manifest) and check the url’s path at runtime (checked in the code).
+For example, I recently used this post's technique to define a deep link path (defined in the manifest) and check the url's path at runtime (checked in the code).

 Defining these variables twice is likely to cause future discrepancies, a much more reliable approach is to set them in the manifest and the code at the same time.
 Luckily, your build config can store custom values just as well as your manifest!